2015-16 STUDENT-ATHLETE HANDBOOK

 Annual interviews may be conducted with student-athletes who have eligibility remaining.

-Annual surveys with all student-athletes are conducted following the conclusion of each season.
+Annual surveys with all student-athletes may be conducted following the conclusion of each season.

 Sport supervisors will initiate each of these.
 Student-athletes are encouraged to informally provide feedback at other times throughout their experience.